 There have been a number of archaeological projects around the Priory over the years.

 The latest work was the Friends sponsored dig in the Priory Glebe field in 2018, organised by DigVentures.
-The radio-carbon dating of animal bone finds was published in March 2019 establishing occupation of the site in Anglo-Saxon times.
+The radio-carbon dating of animal bone finds was published in March 2019 establishing occupation of the site in Anglo-Saxon times, and the final report was published in September 2019.

 To see what DigVentures makes of this archaeological evidence go to: